 Accommodation ranges from a bedroom in an apartment to terraced, semi-detached, or detached houses with easy access to shopping centers, libraries, parks, leisure, and sports facilities.

-You can choose independent housing and arrange to stay in an independently owned residence hall (please note that some universities have restrictions on students securing their own housing.
+Semester and Quarter students can choose independent housing in London and arrange to stay in an independently owned residence hall or apartment.
+(Please note that some U.S. universities have restrictions on students securing their own housing.
 If you are unsure please contact the study abroad advisor at your home university).

 Staying in a residence hall gives you the freedom to select your own accommodations, and to be housed within central London.

-If you choose independent housing, you will be responsible for completing all arrangements on your own and must have signed a lease by the deadline, or will be placed in an AHA home-stay and charged the AHA housing fee.
+If you choose independent housing, you will be responsible for completing all arrangements on your own and must have signed a lease by the deadline, or will be placed in an AHA homestay and charged the AHA homestay fee.

-The amenities offered in residence halls vary, and tend to be more expensive than living in a home-stay.
+The amenities offered in residence halls and apartments vary, and tend to be more expensive than living in a homestay.